Higher dimensional divergence for mapping class groups: Preliminaries

 \subsection{Combinatorial terminology}

-The usual setting for defining an $n$--dimen\-sio\-nal filling function is that of an $n$--connected space $X$ of dimension $n+1$; of particular interest is when $X$ is the universal cover of a compact CW-complex $K$, with fundamental group $G$.
-By the Simplicial Approximation Theorem, cf. \cite[Theorem 2.C.2]{Hatcher:book}, $K$ is homotopy equivalent to a finite simplicial complex $K'$ of the same dimension; hence we may assume that both $X$ and $K$ are simplicial.

-In this paper we use the standard terminology related to simplicial complexes as it appears in \cite{Hatcher:book}.
-In the setting of isoperimetry problems, this terminology is used as such in \cite{Papasoglu:iso}, and it is used in a slightly more general but equivalent form (i.e. the cells need not be simplices but rather polyhedra with a uniformly bounded number of faces) in \cite[p.
-153]{Bridson-Haefliger}, \cite{Bridson:PolynDehn}, and \cite[$\S 2.3$]{TRiley:higherIso}.
-Note that when we speak of simplicial complexes in what follows, we always mean their topological realisation.
+We use the standard terminology related to simplicial complexes as it appears in \cite{Hatcher:book}.
+When we speak of simplicial complexes in what follows, we mean their topological realisation most of the time.
 Throughout the paper, we assume that all simplicial complexes are connected.
+We consider every simplicial complex endowed with a ``large scale metric structure'' defined by assuming that all edges have length one and taking the shortest path metric on the $1$-skeleton.